Reference #: ITD-SEC-4.3

 - Ensure that the Security Incident Handling Reporting Procedures are executed immediately following detection of a security incident.

-- Ensure that the reporting agency's designated contact provides a daily status report to ITD in cases where incident resolution is ongoing.
+- Ensure that the reporting agency's designated contact provides a daily status report to EOTSS in cases where incident resolution is ongoing.

 Enterprise Security Board (ESB)